ttportela/MoveletsDiscovery/README.md

 ## Versions

-This is a project with the HIPERMovelets(Portela-2020) implementation, with three options of optimizations.
+This is a project with the HIPERMovelets (Portela, 2020) implementation, with three options of optimizations.

 - *HIPERMovelets*: new optimization for MASTERMovelets, with greedy search (`-version hiper`).
-- *HIPERMovelets-Log*: HIPERMovelets, limiting the movelets size to the ln size of the trajectory (`-version hiper -Ms -3`).
+- *HIPERMovelets-Log*: plus, limits the movelets size to the ln size of the trajectory (`-version hiper -Ms -3`).

-- *HIPERPivots*: HIPERMovelets, limiting the movelets search space to the points that are neighbour of well qualified movelets of size one (`-version hiper-pvt`).
+- *HIPERPivots*: limits the movelets search space to the points that are neighbour of well qualified movelets of size one (`-version hiper-pvt`).
-- *HIPERPivots-Log*: HIPERPivots, limiting the movelets size to the ln size of the trajectory (`-version hiper-pvt -Ms -3`).
+- *HIPERPivots-Log*: plus, limits the movelets size to the ln size of the trajectory (`-version hiper-pvt -Ms -3`).

-**Includes re-implementations of the following methods:**
+**Includes re-implementations of the following methods (NOT EQUAL!):**

-- *MASTERMovelets*: limiting the movelets size to the ln size of the trajectory (`-version 2.0`).
+- *MASTERMovelets*: limits the movelets size to the ln size of the trajectory (`-version 2.0`).
-- *MASTERMovelets-Log*: limiting the movelets size to the ln size of the trajectory (`-version 2.0 -Ms -3`).
+- *MASTERMovelets-Log*: limits the movelets size to the ln size of the trajectory (`-version 2.0 -Ms -3`).

 - *MASTERMovelets-Pivots*: it limit the movelets search space to the points that are neighbour of well qualified movelets of size one (`-version pivots`).
 - *MASTERMovelets-Pivots-Log*: it limit the movelets search space to the points that are neighbour of well qualified movelets of size one (`-version pivots -Ms -3`).

 - *SUPERMovelets*: a optimized approach that identifies the better regions for finding movelets (`-version super`).
 - *SUPERMovelets-Log*: a optimized approach that identifies the better regions for finding movelets (`-version super -Ms -3`).